rroshann/scene_reader/README.md

 ### 2.4 Our Scene Reader Algorithms

 #### Algorithm 9: Approach 2.5 - Optimized Hybrid Pipeline (Fastest)

+**In simple terms:** The input is an image and a mode (gaming or real_world), and the output is a scene description string with latency, cost, and cache hit metadata.

 ```
 HybridPipeline(I, mode | θ_yolo, θ_llm, cache)